National Council for Economics and Labour: Composition

 Members of the CNEL are elected for five years.

+Activities

+The Constitution (Art.
+99) defines the National Economic and Labour Council as an advisory body to Parliament and the Government on matters and in accordance with the functions assigned to it by law, and grants it the power of legislative initiative, together with the power to contribute to the drafting of economic and social legislation in accordance with the principles and within the limits established by law.

+The Law (30 December 1986, No. 936), implementing the constitutional provisions, specifies the scope of action of the Body and provides it with the necessary tools for action.

 Presidents

 Headquarters

 The CNEL is based in the Villa Lubin, built by David Lubin in the park of Villa Borghese in Rome.
 It was previously the headquarters of the International Institute of Agriculture, from 1908 to 1945.